string(7) "[Water]"

 Goals

-Specifically, this project is:
+Specifically, the goals of this project were to:

 Benefits